evelyn655/hw2_newest/README.md

-# Homework 2 Digital, Analog I/O and
+# Homework 2 Digital, Analog I/O and LCD

 ## How to set up my program
 ### 1. Waveform generating: